frdedynamics/robotics-lab-documentation/source/texts/your_pc/install_vm_reduced.rst

 Virtual Appliance Player
 ===========================

 A virtual appliance player is a software on which you can run your virtual appliance (aka. a virtual copy of a system).
-We suggest you to download VMware (or VirtualBox) for this purpose.
+We suggest you to download VMware for this purpose.

 VMware Install